Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 ### Key features
 - **Private LLM access on your data**: Get all the benefits of ChatGPT on your private, unstructured data.
 - **Single application access to your full data set**: Minimize endpoints required to access internal company knowledgebases
-- **Natural language interaction with your unstructured data**: Use natural language to quickly find the answers you need and ask follow up queries to get the supplemental details.
+- **Natural language interaction with your unstructured data**: Use natural language to quickly find the answers you need and ask follow-up queries to get the supplemental details.
 - **Easy access to source documentation when querying**: Review referenced documents in the same chat window for additional context.
 - **Data upload**: Batch upload documents
 - **Accessible orchestration**: Prompt and document configuration (prompt engineering, document processing, and data retrieval)

-**Note**: The current model allows users to ask questions against unstructured data, such as PDF, text, and docx files.
+**Note**: The current model allows users to ask questions about unstructured data, such as PDF, text, and docx files.

 ### Target end users
 Company personnel (employees, executives) looking to research against internal unstructured company data would leverage this accelerator using natural language to find what they need quickly.